TOI-2119: A transiting brown dwarf orbiting an active M-dwarf from NASA's TESS mission: Observations

 The \tess\, mission produced the light curves for TOI-2119 (TIC 236387002) with a two-minute cadence in sector 24 from 16 April 2020 to 12 May 2020 and in sector 25 from 14 May 2020 to June 2020.
 A transit signature with a 7.2-day period was identified in the Science Processing Operations Centre \citep[SPOC;][]{jenkins_2016} transiting planet search \citep{jenkins2002, jenkins2010, jenkins2020} of the light curves in both sectors.
 This SPOC detection was subsequently promoted by the \tess\, Science Office to \tess\, Object of Interest \citep[TOI;][]{guerrero2021} status as TOI 2119.01 based on the clean transit model fit and diagnostic test results in the SPOC data validation report \citep{Twicken:DVdiagnostics2018, Li:DVmodelFit2019}.

 These data are from the Presearch Data Conditioning Simple Aperture Photometry flux \citep[PDCSAP;][]{stumpe2014_pdc, smith2012_pdc} available through the Mikulski Archive for Space Telescopes (MAST).
-The PDCSAP light curve removes some systematic stellar effects but aims to retain native stellar features such as brightness modulation, transits, eclipses, and flares (see Figure \ref{fig:tess_lc}).
+The PDCSAP light curve removes some systematic stellar effects but aims to retain native stellar features such as brightness modulation, transits, eclipses, and flares (see Figure \ref{fig:tess_lc}), so we use the PDCSAP data for the transit analysis.
 We then use the {\tt lightkurve} \citep{lightkurve} package in Python to normalise the light curve.
 We manually remove the flares from the light curve data and note here that roughly two dozen flares brighten more than $0.5\%$ above baseline.
 At this step, the light curve data are ready for transit and secondary eclipse analysis.